shaurya-nwse/Shepherd/README.md

 It has an inbuilt `AIOScheduler` that schedules a poll from Kafka and forwards it to Kinesis based on the time to wait or the number of records to send.

+The Forwarder fowards messages to Kinesis using an in-memory buffer.
+The consumer consumes from Kafka using the `AIOKafka` library which is asynchronous/non-blocking.